-11.3.1 Calibrate Meter (not on ISM version)
+11.2.1 Calibrate Meter

 The M300 transmitter is factory calibrated within specifications.
 It is not normally necessary to perform meter re-calibration unless extreme conditions cause an out of spec operation shown by Calibration Verification.
 Periodic verification/re-calibration may also be necessary to meet Q.A. requirements.
 Meter calibration can be selected as Resistance (1-5, used for conductivity), Current (used for most dissolved oxygen and dissolved ozone), Voltage, Rg Diagnostic, Rr Diagnostic (used for pH and 58037221 dissolved oxygen), and Temperature (used for all measurements).